Photomask: Pellicles

 The term "pellicle" is used to mean "film", "thin film", or "membrane."
 Beginning in the 1960s, thin film stretched on a metal frame, also known as a "pellicle", was used as a beam splitter for optical instruments.
 It has been used in a number of instruments to split a beam of light without causing an optical path shift due to its small film thickness.
 In 1978, Shea et al. at IBM patented a process to use the "pellicle" as a dust cover to protect a photomask or reticle.
 In the context of this entry, "pellicle" means "thin film dust cover to protect a photomask".

 Particle contamination can be a significant problem in semiconductor manufacturing.
 A photomask is protected from particles by a pellicle – a thin transparent film stretched over a frame that is glued over one side of the photomask.
 The pellicle is far enough away from the mask patterns so that moderate-to-small sized particles that land on the pellicle will be too far out of focus to print.
 Although they are designed to keep particles away, pellicles become a part of the imaging system and their optical properties need to be taken into account.
-Pellicles material are Nitrocellulose and made for various Transmission Wavelengths.
+Pellicles material are nitrocellulose and made for various transmission wavelengths.
+Current pellicles are made from polysilicon, and companies are exploring other materials for high-NA EUV, such as CNT (carbon nanotubes), and future chip making processes.